Marriage License Information

 Please call at 920-746-2200 or email the County Clerk to make an appointment.

 ** See Application Checklist Tab above for Information required to apply for a marriage license **

 - $25.00 - Waiver fee

 Any person who has attained the age of 18 years may marry.
 If a person is between the ages of 16 and 18 years, the license will be issued only with written consent of parents, guardian or custodian.
 Parents must be present in the County Clerk’s Office to complete consent forms.

 - Blood relatives who are nearer of kin than second cousin, except when the female is 55 years of age or older, or proof of sterility is provided

 - A person under the age of 16

 - Persons who have not been divorced for more than six months, whether the divorce was granted in Wisconsin or elsewhere.

-Officiants: Accredited ordained minister, priest, judge, or other person qualified to be an “Officiant” can perform the ceremony (per WI SS 765.16).
-Neither our office nor the State Vital Records Office is able to confirm the legality of a religious officiant.
-If you have a question about the legality of the officiant you have chosen you should seek private legal counsel.
+Officiants: Accredited ordained minister, priest, judge, or other person qualified to be an Officiant, can perform the ceremony (per WI SS 765.16).
+Neither our office nor the State Vital Records Office is able to confirm the legality of an officiant.
+If you have a question about the legality of the officiant you have chosen, you should seek private legal counsel.